-While link building may have a reputation for being difficult, I hope this guide will show you it's quite manageable.
+While link building may have a reputation for being difficult, we hope this guide will show you it's quite manageable.

 Link building is the process of acquiring links to your content.
-There are two types of links: internal links and external links.
+There are two types of links you can acquire:

 Internal links are links within your site.
-These could be links that connect related pages to guide visitors, and Google, through your website.
+These are the easy ones, they could be links that connect related pages to guide visitors, and Google, through your website.
 Internal links are great for leading visitors deeper into your site, and showing a strong site construction to Google.

 External links are also called backlinks, these are links from other websites to your own.
 Backlinks are one of the most influential signals to Google about the quality and authority of your website.